Murder of James Byrd Jr.: Lawrence Brewer

-Lawrence Russell Brewer (March 13, 1967 – September 21, 2011) was a white supremacist, who prior to Byrd's murder had served a prison sentence for drug possession and burglary.
-He was paroled in 1991.
-After violating his parole conditions in 1994, Brewer was returned to prison.
-According to his court testimony, he joined a white supremacist prison gang with King in order to safeguard himself from other inmates.
-Brewer and King became friends in the Beto Unit prison.
+Lawrence Russell Brewer (March 13, 1967 – September 21, 2011) was a white supremacist who, prior to Byrd's murder, had served prison time for drug possession and burglary.
+He was paroled in 1991,but was reincarcerated three years later for breaching his parole conditions.
+During this incarceration, Brewer befriended King in the Beto Unit and, according to his own court testimony, joined a white supremacist prison gang to protect himself from other inmates.
 A psychiatrist testified that Brewer did not appear repentant for his crimes.
-During the trial, the prosecution labeled him a racist psychopath.
+During the trial, the prosecution labeled him a "racist psychopath".
 Brewer was ultimately convicted and sentenced to death.
-Brewer, TDCJ#999327, was on death row at the Polunsky Unit, but he was executed in the Huntsville Unit on September 21, 2011.
-The day before his execution, Brewer expressed no remorse for his crime, as he told KHOU 11 News in Houston: "As far as any regrets, no, I have no regrets.
+He spent 12 years on death row at the Polunsky Unit before being executed by lethal injection in the Huntsville Unit on September 21, 2011.
+On the day before his execution, Brewer told KHOU 11 News: "As far as any regrets, no, I have no regrets.
 No, I'd do it all over again, to tell you the truth."

-Before his execution, Brewer ordered a last meal that prompted the end of last meal requests in Texas.
-The meal included two chicken fried steaks with gravy and sliced onions; a triple-patty bacon cheeseburger; a cheese omelet with ground beef, tomatoes, onions, bell peppers and jalapeños; a bowl of fried okra with ketchup; one pound of barbecued meat with half a loaf of white bread; three fully loaded fajitas; a meat-lover's pizza; one pint of Blue Bell vanilla ice cream; a slab of peanut-butter fudge with crushed peanuts on top; and three root beers.
-When the meal was presented, he told officials that he was not hungry and as a result he did not eat any of it.
-The meal was discarded, prompting State Senator John Whitmire to ask Texas prison officials to end the 87-year-old tradition of giving last meals to condemned inmates.
-The prison agency's executive director responded by stating that the practice had been terminated effective immediately.
+Notably, Brewer requested a lavish last meal – two chicken-fried steaks, a triple-patty bacon cheeseburger, a cheese omelette, a bowl of fried okra, a pound of barbecued meat, three fajitas, a meat-lover's pizza, a pint of ice cream, a slab of peanut-butter fudge, and three root beers – but declined to eat any of it, citing a lack of appetite.
+In response to this, State Senator John Whitmire asked Texas prison officials to abolish the state's long-standing practice of granting personalized last meals to condemned inmates.
+Brad Livingston, the executive director of the prison agency, concurred with this request, stating that inmates facing execution would henceforth receive the same meal as other prisoners in their unit.